bogaczmateusz/smartmeal/.ai/ui-plan.md

 - **Key Information to Display**: Recipe title, a list of ingredients, and numbered preparation steps.
 - **Key View Components**: `AuthenticatedLayout`, `RecipeDetailView`, `ConfirmationModal` (for deletion).
 - **UX, Accessibility, and Security**:
   - **UX**: A skeleton loader is shown while the recipe is fetched.
-The header contains "Edit" and "Delete" buttons.
-Clicking "Edit" enables an in-place editing mode where text fields become input controls.
+The page header contains "Edit" and "Delete" buttons. **Clicking "Edit" transforms the page into an in-place editing mode**: the recipe title becomes an editable text input, ingredient items become editable fields with add/remove controls (similar to the `RecipeForm` component), and preparation steps become editable fields.
+The "Edit" button is replaced with "Save" and "Cancel" buttons.
+Clicking "Save" sends a `PATCH` request to `/api/recipes/:id`.
+Clicking "Cancel" reverts to the read-only view without saving changes.
 Deletion requires confirmation via a modal.
   - **Accessibility**: Content is structured semantically (headings, lists).
 All interactive controls have accessible labels.
+Focus management ensures smooth transition between view and edit modes.
   - **Security**: This route is protected.
 The API ensures users can only access their own recipes.

 ### Create Recipe Page